 CREST Accredited, Application Security Testing Specialists

-At 4ARMED we will hack pretty much anything but our core focus is on application security testing.
+At 4ARMED we focus solely on application and cloud-based security testing.
 It's probably something to do with our closet developerness.
 If you've got any kind of web or mobile application - perhaps a SaaS platform? - that needs security testing, look no further.

 An exploitative test of your application’s security defences.
 Sometimes referred to as “ethical hacking”, the goal of penetration testing is to assess the resilience of your web application to technical attacks and provide tailored recommendations on areas that could be improved.
 By using the same techniques as criminal hackers our consultants look for ways to gain unauthorised access to data stored in your systems, applications or mobile devices.